 “Syntyche” comes from two Greek words, “together with” and “chance.”
 Her name means “pleasant acquaintance” or “a meeting by happy chance.”
 If she had lived up to her name, she would be known as a good mixer.
 She flitted from one social event to another.
 She made friends easily.
 She pushed the parties.
 Her dress was in frills and finery.
 “Neman Markups” was her choice place for shopping.
 She wore satin and silks.
 She was a social creature.

 Euodia regarded Syntyche as a social butterfly.
 Syntyche looked down her nose at Euodia as too efficient and ambitious.
 Euodia regarded Syntyche as not having a brain in her head.
-Ironside calls them “Odious” and “Soontouchy”!
+Harry Ironside calls them “Odious” and “Soontouchy”!

 Preference is no basis for schism.

-Do you have an antagonism toward someone?
+Do you have antagonism toward someone?
 Is there someone in your purview whom you cannot stand?
 Every time you think of this person, “sour grapes” settles over your soul.
 Every time we exercise bitterness, we injure our soul.
 This is self-induced misery.
 We dedicate ourselves upon the altar of perpetual misery.
 Desire to hurt someone with our bitterness does nothing but hurt ourselves.
 We hurt ourselves far more than we hurt them.